 EMPOWERING YOU TO MAKE THE BEST DECISIONS POSSIBLE IN YOUR DIVORCE

-Experienced Divorce Lawyer and Mediator
+Experienced Divorce Attorney and Mediator

 As an experienced divorce attorney and mediator, Wendy Alton understands that the breakup of a marriage is a very difficult and emotional experience.
 She can advise, inform, and assist you in decision-making while helping you resolve your legal problems.
 However, knowing that the ultimate decision is up to you, Ann Arbor Divorce Attorney Wendy Alton focuses on helping you sort through options and creative solutions.